 Home security shouldn't be a major issue either.
 Although petty theft does occur, especially in the downtown areas of major cities, home invasions and violent crimes are rare, and expats generally feel safe in their homes.

 The availability of rental property does vary from one location to another.
-In the major cities, properties do tend to move quickly, so expats will need to act more quickly in order to secure a suitable place.
+In the major cities, properties do tend to move quickly as the demand is high, so expats will need to act quickly in order to secure a suitable place.